mongodb-labs/pubsub/README.md

 **Arguments:**

-`channel` Required.
+- `channel` Required.
 Must be a string.
 Channel matching is handled by ZeroMQ's prefix-matching.

 **Return:**

 `{ subscriptionId : <ObjectId> }`

-The SubscriptionId (of type ObjectId) returned is used to poll from the subscription or unsubscribe from the subscription.
+The subscriptionId (of type ObjectId) returned is used to poll or unsubscribe from the subscription.

 **Note:**

-As of now, SubscriptionId's are insecure, meaning any client can poll from a subscriptionId once it is issued.
-Care should be taken that only one client polls from each subscriptionId (however, any number of clients may be polling from the same _channel_ on different _subscriptionId's_).
+As of now, subscriptionId's are insecure, meaning any client can poll from a subscriptionId once it is issued.
+Care should be taken that only one client polls from each subscriptionId (however, any number of clients may be polling from the same channel on different subscriptionId's).

 ### Poll